NGUtech/bitcoin-stack/README.md

-# Docker setup for Bitcoin, Elements/Liquid, LND, Clightning, & Eclair in regtest mode
+# Docker setup for Bitcoin, Elements/Liquid, LND, Clightning, Eclair, & Electrs in regtest mode

 ### ONLY FOR DEVELOPMENT and TESTING.
 These tools may not be suitable for production deployments.